pensjonatus/flash-fiction/blog/the-perfect-girl.md

 ---
-title: 'The Perfect Girl'
+title: The Perfect Girl
 date: '2013-09-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was on the subway, sitting by the door when she boarded.
 She was blind, using